DanielTamkin/ericbaudoursbankofmoney.com/README.md

 _Found on [choosealicence.com](https://choosealicense.com/licenses/);_

-This seems to be a good all around licence to ensure all parties are getting the same access to Opensource Software software..
+This seems to be a good all around licence to ensure all parties are getting the same access to Opensource Software software.